creme-tech/Creme.ArangoDB/README.md

 # FSharp.ArangoDB

 ⚠️ This project is in [alpha release](https://www.nuget.org/packages/FSharp.ArangoDB)
-FSharp.ArangoDB is a ArangoDB driver for F# focused on consistency and minimalist
+FSharp.ArangoDB is a ArangoDB driver for F# focused on consistency and minimalism

 ## Usage